The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

 We call the new faces obtained $\{pv_j\}_{j=1}^{|V|}$ and $\{pe_j\}_{j=1}^{|E|}$.

-The sequence of blowups is therefore: \begin{enumerate} \item the normal blowup about each vertex for all time (implicit in the starting point of $\Omega_0\times[0,1)_t$); \item the $t$-parabolic blowup about each vertex at $t=0$; \item the $t$-parabolic blowup about each edge at $t=0$. \end{enumerate} The space $M_h$ has $2|V|+2|E|+1$ boundary hypersurfaces in total.
+The sequence of blowups is therefore: \begin{enumerate} \item the normal blowup about each vertex for all time (implicit in the starting point of $\Omega_0\times[0,1)_T$); \item the blowup of each vertex at $T=0$; \item the blowup of each edge at $T=0$. \end{enumerate} The space $M_h$ has $2|V|+2|E|+1$ boundary hypersurfaces in total.